Transforming the business of public service delivery

 - Collaboration across and between back office operations and organisations to deliver joined-up services

-Both events will run from 09:30 and end with networking and a stadium tour at 16:00.
+Both days will run from 09:30 and end with networking and a stadium tour at 16:00.

 This event is free to attend for the public sector only and not open to commercial organisations.
-Register with a public sector email address to join us at UKAuthority Digital Transformation Wales & Scotland now by clicking on the link below for your preferred venue:
+Register with a public sector email address now by clicking on the link for your preferred venue: